Lip (magazine)

 Lip, A Feminist Arts Journal, or just Lip, was an Australian interdisciplinary feminist art journal, published between 1976 and 1984.
 It was the first of its kind in Australia.

-The magazine was founded by Suzanne Spunner, who had been involved in the organising of the International Women's Film Festival in 1975.
+The magazine and its related collective were founded in 1975 by Suzanne Spunner, who had been involved in the organising of the International Women's Film Festival.
+Nine issues were published, two of which were double issues.
+Spunner was also the founding member of the Home Cooking Theatre Company.

-The magazine was self-published by a feminist collective during the era of the women's liberation movement, and its content included a very wide range of feminist positions and interdisciplinary art forms, in addition to work that connected the local scene to a more international network.
+The magazine was self-published by the feminist Lip collective during the era of the women's liberation movement, and its content included a very wide range of feminist positions and interdisciplinary art forms, in addition to work that connected the local scene to a more international network.
 The magazine was based in Carlton, Victoria.

-The Lip collective also organised art shows, curated critical essays, and additionally published the Earthworks Poster Collective, The Women’s Theatre Group and The Women’s Film Group.
+The Lip collective included Suzanne Davies, Christine Johnston, Janine Burke, Isobel Davies, Elizabeth Gower, Frida Frieberg, Annette Blonski, Lesley Dumbrell, Suzanne Spunner, Meredith Rogers, Jeannette Fenelon (Kavanagh), Barbara Hall, Catherine Peake, and Elizabeth Owen.
+The group also organised art shows, curated critical essays, and additionally published the Earthworks Poster Collective, The Women’s Theatre Group and The Women’s Film Group.

 In 2013 Vivian Ziherl published an anthology of Lip articles.